ahmetalperx/movies-and-series/README.md

-# Movies and Series
+## Movies and Series

 This project is a custom web application designed to manage my personal collection of movies and TV series.
-It serves as a digital library where I keep track of all the content I watch and plan to watch.
+It serves as a digital library where I track all the content I watch and plan to watch.

 ## Live Demo